rbowsley/lamplighthelp/source/17-1-0_Adding_a_New_Project.markdown

 Enter the name of the new {{project}} which will distinguish it from any other {{project}}s on your system.

 #### Create {{Project}} Profile
-Creating a {{project}} profile will create a new profile in the system with that {{project}} name which will allow you to assign referrals etc to it.
+Creating a {{project}} profile will create a new profile in the system with that {{project}} name which will allow you to assign referrals etc. to it.

 If you want to have a blank {{project}} so that you can start entirely from scratch simply leave the rest of the options blank and click save.
 You’ll have created a new {{project}}.